 D. Special Instructions for Pregnancy.
-If I am pregnant, I direct my health care provider(s) and4 health care agent(s) to use all lifesaving procedures for myself with none of the above special conditions applying if there is a chance that prolonging my life might allow my child to be born alive.
-I also direct that lifesaving procedures be used even I am legally determined to be brain dead if there is a chance that doing so might allow my child to be born alive.
+If I am pregnant, I direct my health care provider(s) and health care agent(s) to use all lifesaving procedures for myself with none of the above special conditions applying if there is a chance that prolonging my life might allow my child to be born alive.
+I also direct that lifesaving procedures be used even if I am legally determined to be brain dead if there is a chance that doing so might allow my child to be born alive.
 Except as I specify by writing my signature in the box below, no one is authorized to consent to any procedure for me that would result in the death of my unborn child.

 If I am pregnant, and I am not in the final stage of a terminal condition as defined above, medical procedures required to prevent my death are authorized even if they may result in the death of my unborn child provided every possible effort is made to preserve both my life and the life of my unborn child.

 Signature of Declarant

 I understand the full import of this declaration and I am emotionally and mentally competent to make this declaration.

-Signed this, 20
+this, 20

 (Signature)

-WITNESSES The person whose signature appears above, who seems to us to be of sound mind and under no duress, signed this document in our presence.
+City, Parish and State of Residence:

+The declarant has been personally known to me and I believe him to be of sound mind.

-First Witness Signature:
+Signature of Witness

-Residence Address:
+Address

-Second Witness Signature:
+Signature of Witness

-Residence Address:
+Address

-Form prepared 2001 Clerical changes made 2008 Reviewed 2013
+Form prepared 2001 Clerical changes made 05/11 Reviewed 2012